1102.01 COMPETENCY AND QUALIFICATION OF BIDDERS.

 F. In all cases a bidder will be restricted to a specific dollar volume of contracts within reasonable limits of the bidder's ability to properly finance, equip, and perform the work within the specified contract period.

-H. For proposals involving only the furnishing of materials, granular surfacing, lighting, buildings, asbestos removal, salvage and removal, wells, traffic signals, pavement marking, or mowing, the following shall apply in lieu of the above requirements of this article:
+H. For proposals involving only the furnishing of materials, granular surfacing, lighting, buildings, asbestos removal, salvage and removal, debris removal, wells, traffic signals, pavement marking, or mowing, the following shall apply in lieu of the above requirements of this article:

 1102.02 REDUCTION IN BIDDER QUALIFICATION RESTRICTIONS.